Cooking With Wine Blog

 Instructions

-• The night before you plan to enjoy these, peel and slice 5 peaches.
+• If using frozen peaches, skip this step.
+If using fresh peaches, peel and slice peaches.
 Place in a sealed bag or container and freeze overnight.

-• The next day, mix the Elderflower liqueur, brandy, lemon juice and honey together.
-Place in the freezer to chill for 30 min.
+• The day you plan to make these, mix the elderflower liqueur, brandy, lemon juice and honey together.
+Place in the freezer to chill for 30 minutes.
+Make sure the rosé is also refrigerated.

 Nutrition